To maintain, train and equip combat-ready naval forces capable of winning wars, deterring aggression and maintaining freedom of the seas.

 The Navy is one of the three military departments that reports to the Department of Defense.
 The Navy is comprised of three principal components: The Navy Department, consisting of executive offices mostly in Washington, DC; the operating forces, including the Marine Corps and the reserve components; and the shore establishment.
 A sample of Navy’s offices are listed below, but be sure to check out their organizational structure to learn more about all offices and subcomponents.

 When searching for a federal job, we recommend that you look at an agency’s website as well as on USAJOBS.gov to make sure you see all of the postings for that specific agency.

 To search for jobs at the Department of the Navy, use the new Advanced Search feature on USAJOBS.
 First, select Department of Defense—Department of the Navy under the "Department and Agency" additional search option, then refine your search by selecting each office that most interests you.
 From there, you can further refine your search by pay grade, location, occupation or type of work.
 This will allow you to find positions you are interested in and qualified for within Navy.

-The Best Places to Work rankings measure employee satisfaction and commitment and draws on responses from nearly 376,000 federal employees across 371 federal agencies and subcomponents.
-In the 2013 edition, the Department of the Navy tied for 5th out of 19 large agencies for Effective Leadership: Empowerment.Learn more
+The Best Places to Work rankings measure employee satisfaction and commitment and draws on responses from nearly 421,000 federal employees across 379 federal agencies and subcomponents.
+In the 2016 edition, the Department of Navy ranked 12th out of 18 large agencies.Learn more